ychunhui/refarch-cognitive-analytics/docs/run.md

 $ kubectl logs <pod name> --namespace greencompute
 ```

+Once deployed and started the Web application can be seen at the URL: http://greenapp.green.case

 ### Run the Jupyter notebook
 The main root project for green compute includes a dockerfile to get all the interesting components you may want to run to execute and develop Jupyter notebooks on your own.
 If you use `docker build -t pysparktf .`, you should get the image with python, sklearn, all spark python modules and even Tensorflow.